Business Partner Conflict Makes Everything Feel Harder Than It Should

 Start with the guide.

-Is This Fixable? is for the partner who'd been raising the issue, watching agreements dissolve, and quietly wondering whether the problem is the partnership itself.
+For the partner who’s been raising the issue, watching agreements fall apart, and quietly wondering whether the problem is the partnership itself.

-It explains why most attempts to fix recurring conflict don't hold, and how to identify what's driving it.
+It explains why most attempts to fix recurring conflict don’t hold.
+And how to figure out what’s actually driving it.

 Free.
 No partner required.